Gum Disease Treatment – Denver, CO

 Scaling & Root Planing

-Scaling and root planing is a two-step process that can take place over the course of one or two appointments depending on the severity of your gum disease.
-First, our team will clear all plaque and tartar from the surface of your teeth as well as into the pockets of your gums.
-Then, we’ll remove any hardened deposits of bacteria from the roots of your teeth, allowing your gums to healthily reattach and provide this vulnerable area with much-needed protection.
+Scaling and root planing is a two-step process that can take place over the course of one or more appointments depending on the severity of your gum disease.
+First, our team will clear all plaque and tartar from the surface of your teeth as well as in the pockets of your gums.
+Then, we will smooth out the roots of your teeth, allowing your gums to reattach and provide this vulnerable area with much-needed protection.

 Laser Periodontal Therapy